ibm-cloud-docs/activity-tracker/ibm-internal-only/best_practices.md

 ## What events to define

+Activity Tracker reports actions on the customer account.
+The actions can be initiated by a user, a service ID, or the IBM Cloud service.

-* Send events to report actions that report access, change, or management on resources in the IBM Cloud.
+    * A service should send events to report actions that report access, change, or management on resources in the IBM Cloud.
 These activities can be initiated by a physical person, by using an API key, or by using a token that is bound to a service.

+    * A service should send events to report actions that the IBM Cloud service does in the customer account.
+These actions report access, change, or management on resources that is initiated by the service, for example, schedule a backup of a database that contains customer data.

-* Send events for your service, not for the microservices inside your service. **You must hide the service's internal implementation.**
+    * A service should send events for API calls that are made to the service and available externally.
+A service should not send events for the actions performed by microservices inside your service. **You must hide the service's internal implementation.**

+A service should report `read`, `create`, `update`, and `delete` actions.

+    * Use the action `configure` to report update actions that report a toggle-type action (enable/disable or set-on/set-off).

+    * AT events are not required for read operations that are triggered by an IBM Cloud service as part of their internal operations.

 * A service in the IBM Cloud that starts sending audit events to Activity Tracker should generate an event for the following Cloud actions: